 ;; Tadam

-If you need to know if you are receiving the POST method you can use:
+In case you need to know if you are receiving a POST method.

 (ns myproject.views.myview